stupside/MERN-stack/README.md

 - Created Node.js backend project with TypeScript configuration
 - Added some hello world console log to make sure the app run fine
-- Added add express to the dependencies and made an hello world route
+- Added express to the dependencies and made an hello world route

 **Frontend Project**:

-- Created React.js frontend project with TypeScript configuration
+- Created React.js frontend project with TypeScript configuration and NextJS.
-- I added NextJS because i wanted to learn it and is welcomed in portfolios.

-### Until September 28, 2025
+### Until October 28, 2025

 Watched the course materials and worked on the project.
 More details can be found in the README in `apps/diary`.